jkantr/node-scrypt2/README.md

 ## Scrypt
 ### Why Use Scrypt?

-It is probably the most advanced key derivation function available.
+It is one of the most advanced key derivation functions available.
 This is is quote taken from a comment in hacker news:

 >Passwords hashed with scrypt with sufficiently-high strength values (there are 3 tweakable